dimforge/salva/README.md

 <a href="https://liberapay.com/sebcrozet/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>
 </p>

-**salva** is a 2 and 3-dimensional particle-based fluid simulation engine for games and animations.
+**Salva** is a 2 and 3-dimensional particle-based fluid simulation engine for games and animations.
 It uses [nalgebra](https://nalgebra.org) for vector/matrix math and can optionally interface with [nphysics](https://nphysics.org) for two-way coupling with rigid bodies, multibodies, and deformable bodies.
 2D and 3D implementations both share (mostly) the same code!